EPSB.ca » Our Division » Topics of Interest » Anti-racism, Reconciliation and Equity

 ANTI-RACISM, RECONCILIATION AND EQUITY COMMITTEES

-Read the Year One Update
+Read the Year Two Update

-HIGHLIGHTS FROM YEAR ONE
+HIGHLIGHTS FROM YEAR TWO

 SUPPORT FOR SCHOOLS